wo80/Triangle/README.md

 **Remarks.**
  - If you don't want to use the aCute extension, use the *triangle.c.patch-x* file in step 3 and ignore steps 4-6.
  - If you need a tool for applying the patch files, try http://wo80.bplaced.net/projects/patch/
+ - To compile the project, you can use [Microsoft Visual Studio Express 2013 for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop).

 ##Patches.

 triangle.h.patch:
- - adds an integer 'errorcode' field to triangulateio struct
+ - adds an integer "errorcode" field to triangulateio struct
  - adds __declspec(dllexport) to exported methods

 triangle.c.patch: